Slippersen/would-you-rather/README.md

 The app fetches data from `_DATA.js`, a fake database.

-This repo made use of the starter code provided by Udacity: [udacity/reactnd-project-would-you-rather-starter](https://github.com/udacity/reactnd-project-would-you-rather-starter)
+This project made use of the starter code provided by Udacity: [udacity/reactnd-project-would-you-rather-starter](https://github.com/udacity/reactnd-project-would-you-rather-starter)

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run this project: